ipeirotis/WikiSynonyms/README.md

 WHERE page.page_namespace = 0 AND page.page_title IN --ARRAY_OF_PAGES-- GROUP BY page.page_title;
 </pre>

-<b>6,</b> Enhancement: Integrating with oDesk skills. (return extra ones that matches our query from the odesk skill table)
+Step 7: Enhancement: Integrating with oDesk skills. (return extra ones that matches our query from the odesk skill table)
 -------------------------------------------------------------------------------------------------------------------------------
 <pre>
 SELECT * FROM odesk_skills WHERE skill IN --ARRAY_OF_SYNONYMS_RETURNED_IN_STEP_5--